 We will take you through a step by step guide to configure and test a Remote Desktop Manager deployment against an SQL Server data source using Integrated Security.

 Any user (domain, local machine or SQL user) that has a server role of sysadmin is automatically an administrator of Remote Desktop Manager.

 The first step is to create the database that will store all your entries.

 Click on the ellipsis button in the Navigation Pane, then click on Add a new data source.

 Select the Microsoft SQL Server data source and click OK.

 •Authenticate with a user that is part of the sysadmin role.

-If the logged-on Windows User is not part of the SQL Server sysadmin role, and you've configured the server to use SQL Server and Windows Authentication Mode, then use a SQL Server user (SA for example) that has the appropriate role assigned.
-You can then add yourself as a Remote Desktop Manager user after the fact and change the data source to use Integrated security.
+If the logged-on Windows User is not part of the SQL Server sysadmin role and you've configured the server to use SQL Server and Windows Authentication Mode, then use a SQL Server user (SA for example) that has the appropriate role assigned.
+You can then add yourself as a Remote Desktop Manager user later and change the data source to use Integrated security.

 •From the upgrade tab, click Test Server then Create Database to create the SQL Server database.